 A Day Trip to Malbork: Visiting the Biggest Castle in the World!

-So how big is the biggest castle in the world?
+How big is the biggest castle in the world?

 Are you looking at just one building or an entire complex?
 Do you take into account the land within the walls of the castle, or does that not count?
 What about later additions and expansions that veer from the original plan?
 And do fortresses count as castles?
 So many questions!

-A Medieval-inspired lunch at Malbork Castle
+A Medieval lunch at Malbork Castle

-But first, let’s talk about food, because being the foodies that we are, we were hungry halfway through the morning (I’m talking as soon as we reached the castle) and we couldn’t imagine sightseeing around the biggest castle in the world without a little bite to eat.
+But first, let’s talk about food because being the foodies that we are, we were hungry halfway through the morning (I’m talking as soon as we reached the castle) and we couldn’t imagine sightseeing around the biggest castle in the world without a little bite to eat.

 Well, it wasn’t long before we sniffed out an outdoor restaurant by the name of Karczma Rycerska, which had a bit of a medieval theme going on.
 Bonus points!

 They had a big cauldron of Hunter’s Stew cooking (this is also known as bigos and it’s a typical Polish dish made with cabbage and different types of meat) so our curiosity was piqued.
-Once we wandered a little closer, the tantalizing aromas lured us in further, and before we knew it we were sitting at a table with two platefuls of food in front of us.

 I ordered the Hunter’s Stew with Roasted Potatoes and Kielbasa, and it was a meal fit for a king!
 I already love Sauerkraut so I thought the stew tasted delicious, the potatoes were golden and perfectly seasoned, and the sausage was crispy on the outside but juicy on the inside.

-Setting foot inside Malbork Castle
+Visiting Malbork Castle

+With appetites satiated, we could now focus on exploring the castle.
 We paid our admission ticket with an audio guide (the cheapest option), which came to 39.50 PLN ($11 USD) and we set out to explore the castle.
-Once we walked through the main gates and into the central courtyard, we discovered that there’s quite a bit to see and do here.
+Once we walked through the main gates and into the central courtyard, we discovered that there’s quite a bit to see and do there.

 After a bit more wandering around the castle grounds, we reached the backside of the castle, which looks over the Nogat River.
-As a tip, this is a really nice spot if you’re looking to photograph the whole castle (though the light is better in the morning), and this view also helps put into perspective just how big Malbork Castle really is.
+As a tip, this is a really nice spot if you’re looking to photograph the whole castle (though the light is better in the morning), and this view also helps put into perspective just how big Malbork Castle is.

 We also noticed there were river cruises on offer right along the banks, as well as a few cute little outdoor cafes just on the other side of the river, so there’s plenty to do once you’re done visiting the castle.